Charolais-Brionnais region

-The Charolais-Brionnais region (Pays Charolais-Brionnais) is located in the southwest of the French department of the Saône-et-Loire in Burgundy.
+The Charolais-Brionnais region (Pays Charolais-Brionnais) is located in the southwest of the French department of Saône-et-Loire, in Burgundy.
 Created in 2004, the region comprises a population of 90,000 inhabitants across 129 municipalities.

 Geography

 The Charolais-Brionnais region is home to the renowned Charolais cattle and is an applicant for UNESCO status as a World Heritage Site to preserve, consolidate and transmit this resource.

 The Loire River, flanked by its adjoining canals, flows on the western edge of Charolais-Brionnais.
 The EuroVelo long-distance cycling route EV6, also named the Rivers Route, leaves the Loire at Digoin for the Canal du Centre, where it starts its way through the Charolais.

 The Charolais-Brionnais was awarded with two food certifications of the European Union (protected designation of origin; Appellation d'origine protégée) for AOP Charolles Beef and AOP Charolais Goat Cheese.